Contact Information

 Research Interests

-Modern Britain and empire; colonial India; women, gender and feminism; postcolonial studies; world history
+Modern Britain and empire; colonial India; women, race, gender and feminism; archives and embodied experience; postcolonial studies; world history; the biocultural and animal histories; anti-imperial critique

 Research Description

 I’m a historian of 19th and 20th century Britain and its empire, with a specialty in colonial India and an ongoing interest in Australasia and Africa.
 I’ve written on topics ranging from feminism and colonialism to the relationship of empire to the nation and the world.
-Women, gender and sexuality have always been central to my research, much of which has been concerned with the role of Indian women in the imperial and postcolonial imagination.
-I’ve edited collections about politics, mobility, postcolonialism and empire and have frequently collaborated with Tony Ballantyne.
+Women, gender and sexuality have always been central to my research, which has drawn on intersectional methods to privilege race as a modality through which systems and identities operate.
+I've been especially concerned with the role of Indian women in India, in Britain and in the wider diaspora.
+I’ve edited collections about politics, mobility, postcolonialism, animals and world histories from below, and have frequently collaborated with Tony Ballantyne.

 At Illinois I have taught courses on modern British history and imperialism, gender and colonialism, autobiography and the archive, approaches and methods and world history.
-I am currently working on a Bloomsbury series on the cultures of western imperialism and a Duke University Press series on history teaching.
+I am currently working on several collaborations, which take the form of edited collections on subjects ranging from biocultural empire to critical fabulations to history and poetry.
+I am the editor of a Duke University Press series on history teaching.
+And my most recent monograph, Gender History: A Very Short Introduction, is forthcoming from Oxford University Press.

-I am currently the director of the campus humanities center, The Illinois Program for Research in the Humanities.
+In addition to my work as a historian, I am the director of the campus humanities center, The Humanities Research Institute.
 For more information click here.
-I am also the Principal Investigator for the Andrew W. Mellon Foundation grant, Humanities Without Walls.
+I am also the Principal Investigator for Andrew W. Mellon Foundation grants which support The Odyssey Project and the 16-partner consortium, Humanities Without Walls.

 Education